Module b3d_nodes

 find the position of a node in global model space.

-- self b3d table, (optional if node is a node table and not name)
+Parameters:- self b3d table, (optional if node is a node table and not name)

 - node string or table, either the node from b3d table or a the name of the node to find.